 Blooms 5 days after Nonpareil; harvests 2 weeks after Nonpareil.
 Heavy producer with the highest yield of all varieties over the years in the regional variety trials.
 Kernel is medium-small with a semi-hard shell and is well sealed.
 Tree is vigorous and spreading.

 Blooms 5 days after Nonpareil; harvests 26 days after Nonpareil.
 A productive variety and does well on Marianna plum rootstock.
 It has a medium-small kernel and a hard shell with a good seal.
 Tree is medium size and upright.
-A good producer with potential
+A good producer with potential for high yields.

 Blooms with Nonpareil or 1 to 2 days after.
 It is one of the latest harvest varieties; 40 days after Nonpareil, but also among the most productive pollinizers for Nonpareil.
 Kernel is medium-small, ovate with a soft shell.
 Medium size tree is upright and somewhat spreading.